 Stay Hydrated by Drinking Plenty of Water

-What my wife and I do is take our Hydro Flasks and fill them up after we get through security.
+What my wife and I do is take our Hydro Flasks We may earn a commission if you make a purchase, at no additional cost to you. and fill them up after we get through security.
 Most airports now have water bottle filling stations that make it super easy to stay hydrated without spending five dollars for a water bottle.

-The number one thing I do personally to stay healthy while traveling is take my Organifi Green Juice supplement daily.
+The number one thing I do personally to stay healthy while traveling is take my Organifi Green Juice We may earn a commission if you make a purchase, at no additional cost to you. supplement daily.
 Most of us (me included) don’t always eat the healthiest while traveling.
 Hamburgers, pizza, french fries, pasta… vegetables?!?
-It’s much harder to eat nutritious meals and to get the amount of vegetables needed by our bodies when we’re not at home.
+It’s much harder to eat nutritious meals and to get the vegetables needed by our bodies when we’re not at home.
 While I do try to be conscious of what I’m eating while on vacation, it’s just easier to take a supplement to make sure I’m getting what I need every single day.

 I actually choose to take Organifi Green Juice every day, whether I’m traveling or not.
 It’s perfect because it’s easy and it actually tastes surprisingly good.
 All you do is pour either a scoop or travel packet into a glass of water.
 Then mix it up, and drink it down.
 It mixes very easily, which is nice while staying in a hotel with limited utensils and containers.
 And like I said, it tastes good with a similar taste to green tea.